 - Research Assistant.
 Currently we have an opening for a Research Assistant position.
 We consider candidates at all levels.
 The announcement can be found here [pdf].

-- Postdoctoral researcher.
-Currently there is an opening for a postdoctoral researcher at IBM in collaboration with our group.
+- Web-Programmer/Designer.
+Currently we have an opening for a Web-Programmer/Designer position.
 The announcement can be found here [pdf].

-We are looking for students and postdocs that are interested in mesoscopic solid state physics, low temperature physics, atomic physics, quantum optics, and quantum information science.
-If you are a more experienced applicant (PhD, PostDoc) we value experience in one or more of the following areas
+We are looking for students who are interested in mesoscopic solid state physics, low temperature physics, atomic physics, quantum optics, and quantum information science.

 Semester Theses / Summer Research Projects